 I knew a little about Doyle.
-I knew hat while he patterned Holmes after a diagnostician under whom he studied while in medical school, Holmes was more of an alter ego to the keenly observant Doyle than of the fictional doctor who narrates the Holmes corpus, Watson.
+I knew that while he patterned Holmes after a diagnostician under whom he studied while in medical school, Holmes was more of an alter ego to the keenly observant Doyle than of the fictional doctor who narrates the Holmes corpus, Watson.
 I knew that Doyle was devoted to spiritualism.
 I also knew that he became an acquaintance with Agatha Christie, after the latter, who boldly stole the basic ideas for the main characters in her early Poirot stories--Holmes=Poirot, Watson=Hastings, Lestrade=Japp, Mrs. Hudson=Miss Lemon--had risen to fame.
 And I knew that after Christie's first husband had betrayed her and she had, deeply depressed, disappeared, a concerned Doyle offered a substantial sum of money to anyone who could help materially in finding her.

 But having never delved into Doyle's life very much, I wondered whether his life was being significantly fictionalized in Arthur and George.
 I wondered about two things, in particular.
-First, Had Doyle become involved in sleuthing himself for the purpose of exonerating a man he thought wrongly convicted of a crime?
+First, had Doyle become involved in sleuthing himself for the purpose of exonerating a man he thought wrongly convicted of a crime?
 (It turns out that Doyle had done just this.)

 The other thing I wondered about was a character in last night's episode, Jean Leckie.
 According to the show, while Doyle was married, he had conducted an ongoing and unconsummated relationship with Leckie.
 Last night, Clune's Doyle, following the death of his wife, makes understated Victorian overtures to Jean about getting married and the Leckie character tells him that they must wait for a period of time to pass before that happens.
 Were they juicing up Arthur and George's story line for twenty-first century TV audiences?